Athens, Greece - There is very little that Masood Qahar cannot do.

 His hometown of Farah, Afghanistan, boasts a citadel dating back to Alexander the Great's time.
 The structure became a garrison for Mujahideen forces in 1979 during the Soviet invasion.
 With Taliban entering the political fray, Rasuli is not on the best footing with the local authorities.

 The fitness gyms he owns in Farah are habitually frequented by Afghan army personnel, rendering him a target in the eyes of the Taliban.
 "So now the Taliban think that I work with the army or the ministry of defence.
 That's why I left - because there was a threat against me and my family," he explains.

-Nassim Majidi, migration expert at Samuel Hall, explains that the "voluntary-forced" dichotomy is not easy to negotiate in a protracted conflict situation such as the one in Afghanistan.
+Nassim Majidi, the migration expert, explains that the "voluntary-forced" dichotomy is not easy to negotiate in a protracted conflict situation such as the one in Afghanistan.
 "People will simply leave again," she points out.